mosaicnetworks/babble/docs/design.rst

 **[GET] /stats**:

-Returns a map with information about the node.
+Returns a map with information about the Babble node.

 ::